 - No death or injury to a person is involved; and

 b.
-If New Information Arises at any Time During the Summary Review Process That the Assistant Chief of Staff Believes Justifies Review by a FRB, the Captain of the Audit, Policy & Research Section will be Notified to Begin the FRB Process
+If New Information Arises at any Time During the Summary Review Process That the Chief of Staff Believes Justifies Review by a FRB, the Captain of the Compliance Section will be Notified to Begin the FRB Process

 - A brief summary of the incident to include the GO number, date time and general circumstances.

 - A summary of the results of the investigation and findings of fact.

 - A statement of the actions taken as a result of the review.

 d.
 A Summary Review Will Normally be Completed Within 30 Days of the Incident